 Furthermore, Suzhou has introduced numerous policies aimed at increasing the income of residents.
 The city encourages its citizens to start their own businesses, as well as invest in securities and other financial markets.

 Suzhou residents also benefit from the city’s efforts to protect and restore eco-sites.
 For instance, the Stone Lake Scenic District project incorporated compensation policies to resettle rural farmers in urban areas, in order to protect the quality of the water and the surrounding environment.
-The farmers were resettled within four months through an innovative “one-for-three” relocation housing policy, where farmers were offered three units of urban housing for the one unit of farm residence.
+The farmers were resettled within four months through an innovative ‘1-for-3’ relocation housing policy, where farmers were offered three units of urban housing for the one unit of farm residence.
 The farmers were able to keep the first unit for themselves, offer the second unit to family members, and the third unit could be used to provide additional income.

 “In most Chinese cities, migrant workers tend to feel neglected.
-Suzhou has successfully integrated them into the community and has avoided any social problems you might see because of this,” explains Dr Liu Thai Ker, member of the Prize Nominating Committee.
+Suzhou has successfully integrated them into the community and has avoided any social problems you might see because of this,” explains Dr Liu Thai Ker, then-member of the Prize Nominating Committee.

 Successfully implementing a relocation policy is a feat that remains greatly challenging for the majority of Chinese cities.
 “Resettlement has been problematic for China.
 Suzhou devised a very effective policy, which it has managed successfully,” says Dr Liu.